-A month has gone by since the last earnings report for Emerson Electric (EMR).
-Shares have added about 1% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Emerson Electric (EMR).
+Shares have added about 9% in that time frame, outperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Emerson Electric due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-Emerson estimates Automation Solutions net sales to be up 5-8%, while Commercial & Residential Solutions net sales will likely jump 3-5%.
+Emerson estimates Automation Solutions’ net sales to decline 8-10%, while Commercial & Residential Solutions’ net sales are projected to decline 11-13%.

 How Have Estimates Been Moving Since Then?

-Currently, Emerson Electric has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Emerson Electric has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Emerson Electric has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.